 Office of Highway System Information and Performance

-Our office collects and analyzes report statistics related to the fiscal status, physical and geometric extent, performance, and designation of the State's roadway systems.
-This enables decision makers and system users to take advantage of quality transportation information to make performance-based decisions about transportation services and infrastructure.
+HPMS and TSN data also enable decision makers and system users to take advantage of quality transportation information to make performance-based decisions about transportation services, infrastructure, and highway safety improvement projects.

 What We Do

-- Public roads functional classification and designation approvals processes
+- Maintain and manage public roads functional classification and designation approvals processes

 - Coordinate with Caltrans Legislative Affairs to update and manage state roadways, structures, and appurtenances official names

-- Work with Local Agencies to adjust Census designated urban boundaries
+- Collaborate with FHWA and Local Agencies to adjust Census designated urban boundaries

-- Maintain the official California Road System (CRS) maps
+- Manage and maintain the official California Road System (CRS) maps

-- Maintain the Federally mandated Highway Performance Monitoring System (HPMS) condition and performance data
+- Manage and maintain the Federally mandated Highway Performance Monitoring System (HPMS) condition and performance data

 - Officially certify the annual Maintained Mileage Report of public road mileage for the State

 - Collect State Highway System roadway inventory data and maintain the Transportation System Network (TSN) / Traffic Accident Surveillance and Analysis System (TASAS) database

 Office of Highway System Information and Performance Branches